CONTEST INFORMATION

 International Collegiate Programming Contest (ICPC) Format

-- Teams will be ranked based on number of problems solved.
-Ties will be broken by total time penalty across solved problems.
+• Teams are ranked by number of problems solved, with ties broken by total time penalty

-- Outside sources (other than reference manuals) are not allowed.
-This includes but is not limited to the Internet and AI
+• Outside sources (except reference manuals) are not allowed, including Internet and AI

 Contest Format

-- Teams will be ranked based on number of problems solved.
-Ties will be broken by total time penalty across solved problems.
+• Teams are ranked by number of problems solved, with ties broken by total time penalty

-- Participants are encouraged to meet up and use 1 computer; however, this isn't a requirement.
+• Participants are encouraged but not required to meet up and use 1 computer.

 Competitive Programming Resources